av-guy/fem-age-calculator/README.md

 A couple of things I plan on taking care of in the future is a theme for people who prefer higher contrast and also a general cleanup of the redundancy between the theme properties from the light and dark theme respectively.
-There are also som performance issues that have been highlighted by Lighthouse that I could definitely take care of in the future.
+There are also some performance issues that have been highlighted by Lighthouse that I could definitely take care of in the future.